 If you’ve been injured in a car accident, you are in pain.
 You are hurt all over and just want to feel better and probably have missed time from work.
 You may have depression or anxiety.
 The situation may have impacted your family.
 It is time to call a Tampa, FL personal injury attorney.
 When you are in an accident, it may not be your fault.
 If your accident is due to someone else’s negligence, they need to pay.
 It is nothing personal.
 It is a matter of getting that to which you’re entitled.
 Your lawyer will demand compensation for your pain and suffering.
 It is not a guarantee.
 He will have to prove your case.
-He will need to demonstrate that you have experienced pain and suffering.
+He will need to calculate and demonstrate that you have experienced pain and suffering.

 If You’ve Been Injured, You Need a Tampa Personal Injury Attorney

 Television and movies make it seem like you get millions for your pain and suffering.
 This is very rarely the case.
 Pain and suffering have to be proved just like other claims for damages.
 Thankfully, some damages are easy to prove, such as:

 - Medical bills and future medical bills

 - Out-of-pocket costs